 77% more, 35% were Democrats.

-According to the to a nationwide poll uh polling data, while Republican Party affiliation has indeed averaged 28% for 2016.
+According to a nationwide polling data, while Republican Party affiliation has indeed averaged 28% for 2016, the last time the Democrats were at 35% was in March of 2013.

-It shows Trump only two percentage points behind Hillary, head-to-head matchup, far below the larger 12% that Bloomberg and other leftist news media outlets had been spewing as late.
+In that particular case, it shows Trump only two percentage points behind Hillary, head-to-head matchup, far below the larger 12% that Bloomberg and other leftist news media outlets had been spewing as late.

-But anyway, once corrected for the biases, well, Trump is now well out in front of Clinton.
+Well, Trump is now well out in front of Clinton.

-In the polls demographics, 40% of respondents say they were Democrats compared to 33% Republican.
+In the poll's demographics, 40% of respondents say they were Democrats compared to 33% Republican.

 Why is there always the seven-point spread in favor of the Democrats?

-That's 7% Democratic advantage is almost assuredly about 6% above where it should be, meaning that Clinton's narrow 2% lead probably is like at a 4% deficit.
+That 7% Democratic advantage is almost assuredly about 6% above where it should be, meaning that Clinton's narrow 2% lead probably is like at a 4% deficit.

-You know, it's just it goes on and on and on.
+You know, it's just, it goes on and on and on.

-Clinton's lead over Trump slipping since Orlando.
+Then you get headlines out of the polls like the Hill poll, Clinton's lead over Trump slipping since Orlando.

 The Washington Post, November's fast becoming what the GOP fears, a referendum on Trump.